-A lead magnet landing page helps you gain potential customers by offering a free resource like an ebook, white paper or checklist in exchange for a lead’s email address.
+Updated July 2023: A lead magnet landing page helps you gain leads by offering a free resource like an ebook, white paper, guide or checklist in exchange for the lead’s email address.
 People will typically arrive on your landing page by clicking on an ad or other promotional content.

 Importance of a high-converting lead magnet landing page

-A lead magnet landing page helps to drive brand awareness, promote your SaaS company and attract more customers by giving visitors a branded resource they can learn from or use.
+The best lead magnet landing pages help to drive brand awareness, promote your SaaS company and attract more customers by giving visitors a branded resource they can learn from or use.

 - convert visitors to leads (and eventually, sales)